Table of Contents

 Fingerboard

-The rosewood fingerboard with 19 frets ensures comfortable playability for a wide range of playing styles.
+The rosewood fingerboard with 19 frets ensures comfortable playability for various playing styles.

 Vintage Styling